How to Install a Thin Brick Floor

 Pro tip: If you need to pause and take a break, use your trowel to scrape off any access adhesive before it dries.
 If the access adhesive dries on the floor, it can be very difficult to remove.

-Use a handheld tile cutter to cut your bricks as needed throughout your project.
+Use a wet tile saw or angle grinder with a diamond blade attachment to cut your bricks as needed throughout your project.
 Click here for more details on how to cut thin bricks.
 Place your cut bricks as you go so that you don’t have to go back and step on the brick floor before it has dried.

 Allow your brick floor at least 24 hours to dry before grouting.
-Use a sanded tile grout or mortar in your color of choice for your project.
+Use a Type S mortar or sanded grout in your color of choice for your project.
 Use a trowel to apply the grout on top of the bricks and then use a large tile float to smooth the grout over the bricks and into all the joints.

 Remove excess grout with the float and then wait about 10 minutes for the grout to set before you remove the rest with a wet sponge.
 Use a sponge and a bucket of water to remove the grout from the brick faces while leaving the grout lines.
 Remove as much of the grout from the brick faces while it is wet as you can.
 Once the grout is dry, it is very difficult to remove.

 Pro Tip: You can use a brick sealer over your bricks before you grout to prevent the grout from sticking to the brick faces too much.
 Know that most sealers will slightly darken the bricks and give a glossier look to the bricks that is irreversible.
-Laticrete sells a Stonetech Bulletproof sealer for natural stone that we recommend because it works very well on brick.
+We recommend the 511 Impregnator by the brand Miracle for a good non-gloss sealant.
 It preserves the look of the bricks without darkening them or giving a noticeable shine.

 For more information and helpful tutorials, sign up for our newsletter here.
 Feel free to email email@example.com with any questions.